Contraharmonic mean

-In mathematics, a contraharmonic mean is a function complementary to the harmonic mean.
+In mathematics, a contraharmonic mean (or antiharmonic mean) is a function complementary to the harmonic mean.
 The contraharmonic mean is a special case of the Lehmer mean, $L_p$, where p = 2.

 Definition

-The contraharmonic mean of a set of positive numbers is defined as the arithmetic mean of the squares of the numbers divided by the arithmetic mean of the numbers:
+The contraharmonic mean of a set of positive real numbers is defined as the arithmetic mean of the squares of the numbers divided by the arithmetic mean of the numbers:

-Properties

-It is easy to show that this satisfies the characteristic properties of a mean: